Integrate the environmental review process into your project design

 For all species and designated or proposed critical habitat that are identified by IPaC, the Federal Action Agency is obligated to determine whether a project "may affect" the species and critical habitat.
 If you determine that there will be "no effect" to all species and critical habitat within the project action area, then a summary of your analysis can be saved for your records and you are finished.

 If you identify that your project "may affect" any species or critical habitat presented by IPaC, then consultation is required with the U.S. Fish and Wildlife Service and an analysis of the effects must be conducted.
 For some project types and species, IPaC helps you complete this analysis using data from EPM.
 Where available, IPaC presents EPM data as suggestions to consider during your analysis in CPB.
-CPB will then generate a biological analysis document (suitable for use as a BA) that you may submit as part of your consultation package to initiate consultation.
+CPB will then generate a biological analysis document (suitable for use as a BA) that you will need to download and submit, via email or letter, as part of your consultation package to initiate consultation.

 A consultation package contains documents that support your analysis of the project as it pertains to Section 7 of the Endangered Species Act, including the official species list, any determination key analyses, and a biological analysis/assessment (or similar environmental review document).

 How do I use CPB?

 After you request an official species list and evaluate any potential determination keys, IPaC guides you through the process of evaluating and documenting your project.
 Species that are not covered by determination keys can be evaluated using CPB.
 Here is an overview of the CPB process:

 Describe the project site and activities: